 Individual games are played to 21 points and the first player or team to reach 21 points wins that game or set.
-In order to score a point you must win the rally, points can be lost by:
+In order to score a point you must win the rally.
+Points can be lost when:

 In order to win an individual match the player or team must win by at least 2 points.
-Meaning if the game was tied at 20-20, the player or team would need to score two points in a run to make the score 22-20 in order to win the game.
-However, of the score was 29-29 then whichever side scores the 30th point wins the game.
+This means that if the game was tied at 20-20, the player or team would need to score two points in a run to make the score 22-20 in order to win the game.
+However, if the score was 29-29, then whichever side scores the 30th point wins the game.

-In singles when your score is an odd number such as 1 or 3, you serve on the left side of the court.
-When your score is even number such as 0, 2, or 4 you serve from the right side of the court (see image below).
+In singles, when your score is an odd number such as 1 or 3, you serve on the left side of the court.
+When your score is an even number such as 0, 2, or 4 you serve from the right side of the court.
 The shuttle must land in the service court diagonal from where the server is standing.
 Players only switch sides after winning a rallying and a point.